-QCard: This App was developed by Occupational Therapists in Canada to give a person visual and verbal step by step guidance to carry out everyday activities like getting dressed or following a recipe.
-Audible reminders and appointments times can also be set up on site or remotely by carers or family members.
-Pros: Brings together calendar, reminder and task guidance all in one App and can be personalised and adjusted remotely.
-Lifetime membership from a one off payment of approximately £4 with unlimited storage for reminders.
+QCard: This App was developed by Occupational Therapists in Canada to give a person visual and verbal step-by-step guidance to carry out everyday activities like getting dressed or following a recipe.
+Audible reminders and appointment times can also be set up on-site or remotely by carers or family members.
+Pros: Brings together calendar, reminder, and task guidance all in one App and can be personalised and adjusted remotely.
+Lifetime membership from a one-off payment of approximately £4 with unlimited storage for reminders.
 Cons: Quite a busy screen which some may find difficult to navigate.
 Apple Only.
 Version: 1.5.5 Memory Space required: 9.2MB Last reviewed: June 2019

-Reminder with Voice By Sergio Licea: Our reviewers found this to be a simple to use diary with typed or voice reminders for one off and timetabled reminders.
-90 inbuilt images and 30 built in alarm sounds that can be used for each alarm .
+Reminder with Voice By Sergio Licea: Our reviewers found this to be a simple to use diary with typed or voice reminders for one-off and timetabled reminders.
+90 inbuilt images and 30 built-in alarm sounds that can be used for each alarm.
 App does not need to be open to activate the alarm and it has a simple ‘snooze’ or ‘done’ button which is accessible without opening the device.
-Pros: One off subscription payment, easy to use.
+Pros: One-off subscription payment, easy to use.
 Cons: Each alarm is only activated once so could be missed.
 Apple Only.
-Version: 3.4 Memory Space: 17.9MB Cost: Free initial download. £1.99 for full version with unlimited reminders.
+Version: 3.4 Memory Space: 17.9MB Cost: Free initial download. £1.99 for the full version with unlimited reminders.
 Last reviewed: March 2019.